 Lichens are composite organisms, a symbiotic association of fungi (the mycobiont) and algae or cyanobacteria (the photobiont) Lichens are by now described by the mycobiont and are therefore a part of the fungal kingdom, but were in long time thought of as plants, just as fungi were.

 Mosses belong to the kingdom of plants which have many characteristics in common with green algae. mosses are placed in a division of spore-bearing plants (Bryophyta).
 Mosses are photoautotrophic organisms, using light as energy source by photosynthesis

 how do you stop this growing on your rendered house?

-Slight problem you can’t it’s one of those things you have to manage and maintain, moisture is always going to be around in this country, we have the good old English weather to thank for that!
+The slight problem you can’t it’s one of those things you have to manage and maintain, moisture is always going to be around in this country, we have the good old English weather to thank for that!

-Using a bleach based solution killing the Microorganisms at route bacteria, molds, fungi, protozoa and algae, among others.
+Using a bleach-based solution killing the Microorganisms at route bacteria, molds, fungi, protozoa and algae, among others.
 Bleach kills illness-causing microorganisms by attacking the proteins that make up the bacteria, algae, etc. This causes the proteins to unfold and break apart which leads to the death of the microorganism.